What We Like:

 - Additional Accessory Options: On certain models, Sears will offer “bundles,” which just means that you get additional items with your treadmill purchase for a low price.
 For example, you can buy some treadmills as a “bundle” and get an exercise mat included with your purchase.

 - Pick-up: Some treadmill models can be shipped directly to your home, but others are only shipped to the nearest Sears store and require customer pick-up.
 As we mentioned above, it’s great to have options but not when the only option is in-store pick up.

 - Expensive Warranty Options: In addition to the manufacturer warranty, Sears offers warranties of their own, but they are quite steep in price.
-For example, on one of their NordicTrack models, a 3 year warranty will cost you $185 and a 5 year will cost you $275.
-This might not be much to some people considering that you get a nice strong warranty for years ahead but it’s a cost that not everyone is interested in.
+For example, on one of their NordicTrack models a 3 year warranty will cost you $185 and a 5 year warranty will cost you $275.

-- Lacks Unbiased Reviews: For one, not all machines even have reviews which makes it difficult to know if the treadmill you’re buying is worth the money; but what’s worse is that many of the reviews left for shoppers tend to be either paid reviews or unhelpful reviews.
-There are a few helpful reviews among the bad, but it’s hard to know and hard to trust only “personal reviews.”
-For such a big ticket item like fitness equipment, this can be a problem!
+- Lacks Unbiased Reviews: Not all machines even have reviews which makes it difficult to know if the treadmill you’re buying is worth the money.
+Even worse, many of the reviews tend to be either paid reviews or unhelpful.
+There are a few helpful reviews among the bad, but it’s hard to who to trust.
+For a big ticket item like fitness equipment, this could be a problem.

-- Older models: For some lines, Sears does not carry the latest model They also lack full series of particular models/brands.
+- Older models: For some lines, Sears does not carry the latest model.
+They also lack the full series of particular models/brands.

-Sears offers a great range of treadmills, from models that cost as low as $350 on sale to high-end luxury treadmills.
-A manufacturer’s website might offer better deals – and newer models – but the Sears collection can be worth checking out if you want to feel the machine.
-Just make sure that you don’t get caught up in extra costs!
+Sears offers a great range of treadmills, from models that cost as low as $350 to high-end luxury treadmills.
+A manufacturer’s website might offer better deals (and newer models!), but the Sears collection is worth checking out.
+Just make sure that you don’t get bogged down in extra costs.